 Is the person you’re buying for a fan of classic tennis apparel but already has a closet full of Lacoste, Sergio Tacchini and Fila kit?
 Good news: there are a handful of upstart tennis apparel companies which have launched in recent years and are worth checking out.
 For instance, Play Brave’s Men's Polo still looks ‘traditional’ but is made from 100% woven polyester and feels much more breathable than a heavy cotton material.

-We also like the Ursula Wrap Dress which has a very flattering silhouette and is an attractive option for someone that doesn’t want to wear the same Nike tennis dress as everyone else at the club.
+We also like the Luca Dress from Castore which has a very flattering silhouette and is an attractive option for someone that doesn’t want to wear the same Nike tennis dress as everyone else at the club.
 Hedge - another new apparel company - has a collection of chic country club attire that looks stylish both on and off the court with a bit of a vintage aesthetic.
+In addition, the performance knitwear from L'Etoile Sport would make a great gift.

 Is the tennis fan in your life always trying to troubleshoot their game and get an edge through improved tactics?
 They will be surely be captivated by the wealth of data collected by Babolat POP - a fitness wearable made bespoke for tennis.